yossibanai/azure-content/articles/active-directory-reporting-api-getting-started.md

 	- **Redirect URI**: ```http://localhost```
 	- Click the checkmark to finish adding the application.

+### Configure the application for Windows Azure Service Management API
+By default, the application has access to Windows Azure Active Directory.
+To complete the steps below, it will also need to have read access to
+- Navigate to the **Applications** tab.
+- Navigate to your newly created application.
+- Nevigate to the Configure tab.
+- Scroll down and click the **Add application** button.
+- Click **Windows Azure Service Management API**.
+- Click the confirmation button.
+- In the **permissions to other applications** list, click **Windows Azure Service Management API** and in the drop down select **Access Azure Service Mangement (preview)**.
+- Click the **Save** button at the bottom.

 ### Get your directory ID, client ID, and OAuth 2.0 endpoints